-Catalogues can be ordered by sending an email with full address details.
+Exhibition guides and catalogues can be ordered by sending an email with full address details.
 You will receive a confirmation of your order, an invoice and instructions for payment.
+Within EU we accept payment by bank, outside EU we accept PayPal.

 Takehisa Yumeji (1884–1934) remains today one of the most celebrated Japanese artists.
 His unique style — characterised by a romantic, melancholic image of women—has remained popular with contemporary Japanese audiences.
 The six museums dedicated to his work as painter, printmaker and illustrator are testimony to his enduring appeal.
 Takehisa Yumeiji is the first publication outside Japan devoted to Yumeji's life and art.
 It chronicles the individuality of his art practice as well as the diverse sources of his creative inspiration, ranging from traditional Japanese ukiyo-e print designers such as Kitagawa Utamaro (1753–1806) to Western graphic design and modern art movements such as Jugendstil and Cubism.
 This fully illustrated volume features over one hundred and eighty works drawn from the Nihon no Hanga museum in Amsterdam, which boasts the largest collection of Yumeji prints outside Japan.